Bilateral Personalized Dialogue Generation with Contrastive Learning

-Transfer learning aims to extract and transfer the knowledge from the source domain to the target domain \cite{22} with different well-designed learning tasks, which has been very popular in the field of the NLP in the past decade\cite{21}.
+Multi-task Transfer learning aims to extract and transfer the knowledge from the source domain to the target domain \cite{22} with different well-designed learning tasks, which has been very popular in the field of the NLP in the past decade\cite{21}.
 Recent advances in natural language generation rely on pre-training a large generative language model with a large corpus of unsupervised data.
 It mainly follows the two-stage paradigm of pre-training and fine-tuning.
 In the field of personalized dialogue generation, Zhang \emph{et al.} \cite{23} first introduce transfer learning into the two-stage personalized dialogue generation.
-Mazare \emph{et al.} \cite{mazare2018training} pre-train a dialogue generation model that jointly learns two tasks (e.g., next sentence prediction and language model) when finetuning.
+Wolf \emph{et al.} \cite{25} design a pre-trained dialogue generation model that jointly learns two tasks (e.g., next sentence prediction and language model) when finetuning.
 The experimental results show that multi-task learning can greatly improve the scores in automatic metrics.
-Golovanov \emph{et al.}\cite{28} integrate multi-task learning into the transfered model with shared parameters, and designs three sub-tasks, including language model task, dialogue generation task and expected risk task.
+Golovanov \emph{et al.} \cite{28} integrate multi-task learning into the transfered model with shared parameters, and designs three sub-tasks, including language model task, dialogue generation task and expected risk task.
 These tasks are proven to improve the performance in human evaluation.
 Zheng \emph{et al.} \cite{ZhengAAAI} leverage target persona information in generating unilateral persona-consistent responses by designing three different tasks, including the language model, persona routing, and dialogue generation.
 In this article, apart from the language model task and dialogue generation task, we further design a persona prediction task for the dynamic persona-aware fusion module, adaptively fusing the encodings of different information for decoding, to generate responses consistent with bilateral personas.